ABI-Tutorials/DTP-Project-ParameterEstimation/source/index.rst

    :align: center
    :width: 90%

-   Illustrating the "manual segmentation" method that we will use to obtain the actual experimental data.
+   Illustrating the "manual segmentation" method that could be used to obtain the actual experimental data.

+In this project, you will need to segment the stress-strain data available in this high-impact scientific paper: https://doi.org/10.17608/k6.auckland.9810233.v1.
+You may use any method you like to segment the data.
 When extracting the numerical values, you will need to collect **5 data points** for each of the fibre and cross-fibre relationships.

 Constitutive model
 ------------------